shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

 ### Fix Bugs
-✅ Whatever this Text strings must be rendered within text when trying to authentication
+✅ Whatever this Text strings must be rendered within text when trying to authentication ✅ Ensure that the initial login screen works as intended after the change
-* Ensure that the initial login screen works as intended after the change
+* It seems that the media tab is still making a network calle

 ### Clean up
 ❌ Remove all Remove Laters